twid739/MSA1/Screenshots/README.md

 This is shown in "Screen Shot 2019-07-07 at 4.23.27 AM.png".

-## Azure Dashboard (Core Cloud Services module in - Introduction to Azure)
+## Microsoft Learn Dashboard with XP (Core Cloud Services module in - Introduction to Azure)

 This is shown in "Screen Shot 2019-07-07 at 4.24.52 AM.png".